-It was the verse, Proverbs 14:12, 'there is a way which seemeth right unto a man, but the end thereof are the ways of death,' which particularly struck his heart and compelled him to renounce Theosophy and follow Jesus.
+It was Proverbs 14:12, 'there is a way which seemeth right unto a man, but the end thereof are the ways of death,' which particularly struck his heart and compelled him to renounce Theosophy and follow Jesus Christ.

 Desiring to grow in knowledge of the Bible, Pink emigrated to the United States to study at Moody Bible Institute.
 He left there after only two months and began his first pastorate in Silverton Colorado.
 In 1916 he married Vera E. Russell (8 January 1893 – 17 July 1962), who was from Kentucky.
 However, he left after just two months for Colorado, then California, then Britain.